 Tip: When you get towards the end of your cycle, it pays to hold off on major purchases.
 By delaying your spending just a few days, you can gain an additional month of time until your payment is due.

 4. When Traveling Outside the Country, Use the Right Card

-I use my American Express Starwood card all over the US because the Starpoints I earn when making a purchase are very valuable to me.
+I use my Starwood Preferred Guest Card from American Express (a Money Crashers partner) all over the U.S. because the Starpoints I earn when making a purchase are very valuable to me.
 But, when I leave the country, that card stays tucked deep inside my wallet and I instead use my Capital One card instead.

 Why?
 My American Express card charges a 2.7% foreign transaction fee, which negates all the value of my rewards.
 Capital One is one of the few cards that doesn’t charge any foreign transaction fees at all.
 Thankfully, consumers are learning that these fees are a ripoff and, like me, are refusing to use the cards when traveling.
 Due to this growing customer dissatisfaction, it looks like American Express and other companies are getting the message.

 Recently, American Express announced they would drop these fees, but only on their Platinum and Centurion cards.
 Citigroup also announced that they would eliminate these fees on a number of their cards.
 Choose a fee-free card on your travels and deny your credit card company the opportunity to take your money.